The Opposite Of Legato Is

 Real Examples

 Staccato appears in many musical styles and contexts.
-In classical music, composers like Mozart and Haydn used staccato to add playful or elegant character to their works.
-For example, the opening of Mozart's "Rondo alla Turca" features lively staccato passages that give the piece its energetic feel.
+But in classical music, composers like Mozart and Haydn used staccato to add playful or elegant character to their works.
+Take this: the opening of Mozart's "Rondo alla Turca" features lively staccato passages that give the piece its energetic feel.

 In modern music, staccato is often used in jazz, pop, and film scores to create rhythmic drive or comedic timing.
 A well-known example is the "Addams Family" theme song, where the staccato articulation of the melody contributes to its quirky, offbeat character.